usc-cloud/parallel-high-betweenness-centrality/QuickStart.md

 Running
 -------
-* ssh into the vagrant vm
+* ssh into the vagrant VM:
     vagrant ssh

-* Source code is and sample data sets are located in /vagrant/code/ msl-bc-mpi directory. cd /vagrant/code/ msl-bc-mpi
+* Source code is and sample data sets are located in /vagrant/code/ msl-bc-mpi directory: cd /vagrant/code/msl-bc-mpi

-* Sample small graph is located in this directory.
+* A sample small graph is located in this directory.

 4elt.txt - graph in edge list format.
-4elt.graph - graph in metis graph format.
+4elt.graph - graph in Metis graph format.

-* Compile the program by running make
+* Compile the program by running *make*.

-* Next, run run-msl-bc.sh script to run the algorithm on the sample dataset.
-This will first partition the graph into two partitions using metis and then run the algorithm.
+* Next, run *run-msl-bc.sh* script to run the algorithm on the sample dataset.
+This will first partition the graph into two partitions using Metis and then run the algorithm.

 	./run-msl-bc.sh

-Executing this script with run the algorithm in two MPI processors and output the highest 10 centrality vertices in the graph.
+Executing this script with run the algorithm on two MPI processors and output the highest 10 centrality vertices in the graph.

 [1] Alok Gautam Kumbhare, Marc Frincu, Viktor Prasanna, Cauligi Raghavendra, Efficient Extraction of High Centrality Vertices in Large Distributed Graphs, HPEC 2014.